5 Best Indicators for Swing Trading Every Trader Should Know

 There are multiple categories of indicators that you should use to correctly identify an opportune moment to place an order.

-#1.
-Relative Strength Index (Momentum).
+1. Relative Strength Index (Momentum)

 Depending on the asset type, you might need to make some adjustments to this rule and enter the market on other values.
 Check the price history and conduct a statistical analysis by identifying previous reversals and averaging values.
 In many cases, an optimal value will be slightly different than the recommended 70 and 30.
+When using RSI to spot potential price breaks, confirmation by high volume is important, as high volume can indicate strong buying pressure, while low volume may signal weak moves.

-#2.
-Moving Average (Trend).
+2. Moving Average (Trend)

 One of the most powerful tools in your arsenal is MACD or Moving Average Convergence Divergence.
-It uses a combination of two different MAs and indicates when there is a potential for a reversal based on the strength of the current trend and its crossover with an MA plotted on a longer period.
+It uses a combination of two different exponential moving averages (EMAs) and indicates when there is a potential for a reversal based on the strength of the current trend and its crossover with an MA plotted on a longer period.
 The calculation behind the indicator is the subtraction of the longer EMA from a short EMA.
 Again, you will need to play with numbers and pick the best combination of values to successfully identify trends.

 There are three main components in this instrument: